-For instance, some of children who have trouble acquiring the English language do equip with normal range of Korean verbal comprehension ability but have shown significant impairment in the areas of short-term memory, oral language abilities, including listening comprehension and oral expression.
-Those impairments often lead to emotional behavioral disorders and are exacerbated with ineffective parenting issues at home.
-In such case, where emotional behavioral problems and problems with the linguistic areas in the brain occur simultaneously with learning delays, the general teaching and learning approach used at regular schools, private tutoring or academies (e.g. hagwons) are less effective at meeting the special needs of those children and often lead them to lose interest in learning in the classroom.
+For instance, some of children who have trouble acquiring the English language do equip with normal range of Korean verbal comprehension ability but have shown significant impairment in the areas of short-term memory, oral language abilities, including comprehension and oral expression.
+Those impairments often lead to emotional behavioral disorders and are exacerbated by ineffective parenting issues at home.
+In such case, where emotional behavioral problems and problems with the linguistic areas in the brain occur simultaneously with learning delays, the general teaching and learning approach used at regular schools, private tutoring or academies (e.g. hagwons) are less effective at meeting the special needs of those children and often lead them to lose interest in the classroom.

 A psycho-educational treatment program is usually needed for children who suffer from delayed language development, problems with English language acquisition, stress due to cultural/linguistic adjustment, specific learning disorders, ADHD symptoms, conduct disorders, depression, or anxiety as well as those with a diagnostic clinical condition, such as Autism Spectrum Disorder and intellectual disability.
-By treating these symptoms with behavioral treatment, ineffective learning and classroom behaviors are modified, problems that have caused delays in learning and language development are analyzed with scientific procedures, and treatment strategies are established to promote learning.
+By treating these symptoms with behavioral treatment, ineffective learning behaviors are modified, problems that have caused delays in learning and language development are analyzed with scientific procedures, and treatment strategies are established to promote learning.

 This whole treatment procedure and strategy should not be formalized to make it applicable to the other children because of the nature of individual differences of their impairment range and intensity.
 Each individual child is required to have uniquely developed treatment goals and strategies.
 Dr. Cho and his team of experts are dedicated to improving a child’s clinical and learning difficulties through this process.